tradecloud/tradecloud-docs-api-v2/order/supplier/README.md

 Additionally you can [Attach a document to an order response](send-order-response/attach-document.md).

-## Optional step 3.
-Send goods logistical status, ETD and ETA in the order response

-{% hint style="warning" %}
-This feature is planned and API and documentation may change.
-{% endhint %}

-TO BE DOCUMENTED using order line delivery schedule status, ETD and ETA.

-## Optional step 4.
-Reopen or cancel an order
+## Step 3.
+Reopen an order

-As a supplier you may:

-* [Reopen an order](reopen.md) which will restart the order process.
+As a supplier you may [Reopen an order](reopen.md) which will restart the order process.
-* [Cancel an order](cancel.md) which will end the order process.